Whitaker's Almanack: Formats

-Each year the Almanack is published in two formats – the Standard Edition and a shortened Concise Edition.
-In previous years, a larger-format of the Standard Edition, bound in leather, was produced for libraries.
+The almanack was published in two formats – the standard edition and a shortened concise edition.
+In previous years, a larger-format of the standard edition, bound in leather, was produced for libraries.
 In 2016, Whitaker's launched its online edition through its website, which was updated weekly with free-to-view and subscription only content.

 Editors

-The Almanacks current editor is Michael Rowley.
+The almanack's most recent editor is Michael Rowley.

 Editors since 1868

-There have been eleven editors since 1868:
+There have been 11 editors since 1868: